Aadya-Diwan/CityLibrarySystem/README.md

 • Storing and retrieving data from files for persistence.
 • Using collections to efficiently search, sort, and manage records.

+This assignment is made as per the guidlines given

 Name: Aadya Diwan
 Roll number: 2401010040
 Course: B.Tech CSE
 Section: A
 Semester: III

 Submitted to:
 Dr. Lucky Verma
 (Java Programming)